talon-one/TalonOne.cs/docs/ManagementApi.md

 ## GetCustomerProfile

-> ApplicationCustomer GetCustomerProfile (int customerId)
+> CustomerProfile GetCustomerProfile (int customerId)

-Get Customer Profile
+Get customer profile

+Return the details of the specified customer profile.  **Performance tip:** You can retrieve the same information via the Integration API, which can save you extra API requests.
+Consider these options: - Request the customer profile to be part of the response content using   [Update Customer Session](/integration-api/operation#updateCustomerSessionV2). - Send an empty update with the [Update Customer Profile](/integration-api/#operation/updateCustomerProfileV2) endpoint with `runRuleEngine=false`.

 ### Example